 Have you ever stopped for a second and considered why you behave the way you do?
 Why do you do one thing instead of another?

-Why do you choose that brand?
+Why do you chose that brand?
 Why do you always have time for a conversation about one topic, but never have time for another?

-Research tells us that those deeply held beliefs and emotions are what shapes our behaviour.
+Apparently, it all comes down to those deeply held beliefs and emotions that shape our behaviour.
 And, critically, over time our behaviour determines our outcomes.
 Our lives seem so simple when you write it out like that, right?

 No matter how disciplined we might think we are, or how much we would love to believe we can leave our emotions at the door to make the logical decision, that is simply not always the case.
 We are human after all.

 Our beliefs and emotions have a persuasive way of weaving their way into our behaviour through biases.
-For investors this is known as Behavioural Finance, and it’s these behavioural biases that prevent us from achieving the optimal outcome or the best possible return.
+As investors (and humans), it’s these behavioural biases that prevent us from achieving the optimal outcome or the best possible return.